 “The best way to get management excited about a disaster plan is to burn down the building across the street.” — Dan Erwin, Security Officer, Dow Chemical Co.

 The typical cybersecurity company will provide you a list of vulnerabilities, but they won’t help you fix them.
 The reality is that most cybersecurity consultants simply run software programs which scan your network and generate reports.
-They don’t investigate how permissions are set on your files, which admin accounts are legitimate, or your ability to recover from an outage.
-And they definitely don’t know how to fix the problems that are found.
+They want to find problems, but not do the dirty work of patching, segmenting your network, or configuring better backups.

 Kieri Solutions believes that cybersecurity should be a holistic part of everyday systems administration, not a separate department.
 Read on for our areas of emphasis.